-Brooklyn based folk-rock outfit Common Jack was formed by songwriter & multi-instrumentalist John Gardner during a two and a half year world tour with the actor-musician Broadway show, Once.
-Based on the indie film of the same name starring Glen Hansard & Marketa Irglova, Gardner spent those years playing Hansard & Irglova's music for sold out houses in America, Canada, and Japan while gigging with his own material during his free time.
+Singer-songwriter John Gardner formed Brooklyn based folk-rock band Common Jack during a two and a half year world tour with the Broadway show, Once.
+Based on the indie film of the same name starring Glen Hansard & Marketa Irglova, Gardner spent those years playing Once to sold-out houses in America, Canada, and Japan while gigging with his own material in his free time.

-Collaborating with some of these musicians, Gardner recorded Common Jack's debut LP - Bowl, Holland - in Washington DC's historic Cue Recording Studios with platinum producer Jim Ebert (Dave Grohl, Madonna, Toni Braxton).
-Bowl, Holland was praised for the "richness of the sound...from minimalist to quite symphonic." & for Gardner's songwriting and singing, "his voice takes us in quite a poetic world, in a very original musical dimension, he makes us fly."
+Gardner recorded Common Jack's debut LP - Bowl, Holland - in Washington DC's historic Cue Recording Studios with platinum producer Jim Ebert.
+Bowl, Holland was praised for the "richness of the sound...from minimalist to quite symphonic” and for Gardner's songwriting, "his voice takes us in quite a poetic world, in a very original musical dimension, he makes us fly."
 (Michel Penard, ISA Radio)